getyourway/flutter_gyw/README.md

 ### What is a "custom" IconDrawing?

 A custom `IconDrawing` is an icon that is not part of the default set of icons provided by the package.
+Custom icons will be shown on the GYW device if it contains the corresponding icon file in its internal storage.
-Custom icons must also be 48x48.
+They must also be 48x48.

 ### How can I troubleshoot connection issues with my GYW device?